charasyn/Information/README.md

 <details><summary>👉  Week 1 (Sept 8) Introduction to Quality Assurance, Software Process</summary>
 <p>

-Introduction: Course info.
-What is Quality?
-What is Quality Assurance?
-Software Quality Assurance.
-Formal methods, testing, inspection, metrics.
-Achieving software quality.
+- L1: Introduction
+  - Course info.
+  - Software Quality.
+  - Software Quality Assurance.

-Software Process I: Quality in context.
+- L2: Software Process I:
+  - Quality in context.
 Software process activities.
-The Waterfall model.
-The Prototyping model.
-Evolutionary development.
+  - The Waterfall model.
+  - The Prototyping model.
+  - Evolutionary development.

 Study questions:
 - Fill in the blank: "Know what you're doing", "know what you should be doing", "know how to ????"